tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 >```

 * If the local process is not the proposer of the current round, Tendermint will call `ProcessProposal` at most once.
-At most one call to `ExtendVote` can occur only after `ProcessProposal` is called.
+At most one call to `ExtendVote` may occur only after `ProcessProposal` is called.
   A number of calls to `VerifyVoteExtension` can occur in any order with respect to `ProcessProposal` and `ExtendVote` throughout the round.
+The reasons are the same as above, namely, the process running slightly late in the current round, or votes from future rounds of this height received.

 >```abnf
 >non-proposer        = *got-vote [process-proposal] [extend]